Research shows that the international courier delivery industry has the opportunity to hit an estimate of more than $400 billion.

 Treat your customers like a king.
 They will never forget you!
 To succeed in the long run, you have to provide the best customer service.

 Valuing your customer’s time is crucial; every customer wants to get their issues sorted in a blink of an eye!
 So, address customers’ problems and tackle them as soon as possible.

 Don’t forget to concentrate on social media, many people share their queries on social media for quick response.

 This way, you can level up your customer support game and attract more users to your app.

-The cost of developing the courier delivery app depends on the following factors:
+The cost of developing an on demand courier delivery app depends on the following factors:

 - The features needed of your courier delivery app.